github/codeql/change-notes/1.24/extractor-go.md

 ## Changes to code extraction

+* In resource-constrained environments, the environment variable `CODEQL_EXTRACTOR_GO_MAX_GOROUTINES` can be used to limit the number of parallel goroutines started by the extractor, which reduces CPU and memory requirements.
+The default value for this variable is 32.
 * The autobuilder now runs Makefiles or custom build scripts present in the codebase to install dependencies.
 The build command to invoke can be configured via `lgtm.yml`, or by setting the environment variable `CODEQL_EXTRACTOR_GO_BUILD_COMMAND`.
 * The autobuilder now attempts to automatically detect when dependencies have been vendored and use `-mod=vendor` appropriately.